Should I Leave Mobile Data on all the Time

 Battery Drain

 Continuously using mobile data can quickly deplete your phone’s battery.
-Your phone may deplete its battery more quickly with mobile data turned off because the continuous internet connection and data transfer consumes a lot of power.
+Your phone may deplete its battery more quickly with mobile data turned on because the continuous internet connection and data transfer consumes a lot of power.

 Data Usage